Frequently Asked Questions

 I just received a parking ticket that I feel was unjustly given.
 What should I do?

 You have the option to appeal this ticket.
-An appeal of a ticket is due in the Parking Services office within 72 hours after the citation is written (excluding Saturdays, Sundays and holidays).
+An appeal of a ticket is due in the Parking Services office within 72 hours after the ticket is written (excluding Saturdays, Sundays and holidays).
 The appeal may be submitted via our website or in writing on the Parking Citation Appeal Form that is provided in the Parking Services office or on a plain sheet of paper.
-Please remember to include your name, address, ticket number and explanation.
+Please remember to include your name, address, ticket (citation) number and explanation.
 Written appeals may be mailed, faxed to (920) 424-0906, emailed to email@example.com or brought to our office.
 There is NO guarantee the ticket will be voided.

 I have a guest speaker or perspective employee coming to campus.
 How can I ensure that he/she is not ticketed?

 It is the policy of the Parking Services office to offer guest speakers for classes or other academic events and perspective employees free parking permits.
 It is necessary for the host to secure this permit prior to the person's arrival.
-Requests may be emailed to firstname.lastname@example.org or forms may be completed in the Parking Services office upon request.
-Once the form is completed and returned to the Parking Services office, a free special permit will be issued and the host will be notified when the permit is available for pick-up.
+Requests may be emailed to firstname.lastname@example.org or forms may be completed in the Parking Services office.
+Once the request is sent or form is completed and returned to the Parking Services office, a free special permit will be issued and the host will be notified when the permit is available for pick-up.
 It is suggested that the host inform the guest how the permit should be displayed and the location of the lots where the permit is valid.
 If you have any questions on how to display the permit or where the permit is valid, please ask us when picking up the permit.

 If I put my flashers on, will I still get a ticket?